 Jesus showed us the substance of which the Law is only a shadow.
 It is the spirit of the Law, and not the letter, that we must grasp hold of.
 It isn’t an abolishment of the Law; the spirit of the Law is the fulfilment of it – it is that to which the Law points.

 At the same time, for those who have come to Christ (who came to fulfill the Law for us) and who have received the free gift of grace through faith, the letter of the Law is now abolished.
-We are no longer to live a life following decrees, but we must learnt to be guided by the law of liberty.
+We are no longer to live a life following decrees, but we must learn to live guided by the law of liberty.
 (James 2:12) This is the “new” law that Jesus announced:

 “A new commandment I give unto you, That ye love one another; as I have loved you, that ye also love one another.”
 (John 13:34)